moonrhythm/validator/README.md

 # validator

-Validator is not validator, just an string error list helper :P
+Validator is not validator, just a string error list helper :P

 ## Why